Low or no data? Visit zero.govt.nz, scroll down the page then click on our logo to return to our site and browse for free.

 InDr.
 Maren Batalden's recent article on co-production in health and health care, she and her co-authors assert that a form of co-production already exists in health care today — in the natural give-and-take between patients and providers around treatment and care decisions; and in the assets that patients and practitioners each bring to the table.
 But we have yet to realise the full promise of co-production — the opportunity to optimise this “collaboration” to achieve much better health and health outcomes.
 In other words, when patients and providers consciously work together, toward common goals, all kinds of possibilities open up.'

-Nick White & Ruth Wickens: from distress to inspiration
+Video: Nick White and Ruth Wickens: from distress to inspiration

 Nick White (consumer) and Ruth Wickens (Clinical nurse specialist, Capital & Coast DHB) give a presentation on consumer/provider co-design at the Health Quality & Safety Commission's Partners in Care Show & Tell symposium in Wellington.
 They discuss head and neck cancer, the benefits of patient support groups and how health professionals can learn from these support groups.